-Tidal Workload Automation Adapter for VMware makes it possible to perform a wide array of management tasks on hypervisors using the VMware vCenter server.
-You can power virtual machines on and off and suspend and resume their use, manage snapshots, adjust resources, and perform VMware vMotion activities.
+The Tidal Automation Adapter for VMware makes it possible to perform a wide array of management tasks on hypervisors using the VMware vCenter server.
+You can power virtual machines on and off, suspend and resume their use, manage snapshots, adjust resources and perform VMware vMotion activities.
 All these activities can take place as individual jobs or grouped workloads according to business process demand.
-This unique capability makes it possible for the state of a virtual environment to be balanced and optimized, helping guarantee performance and resource availability for essential business prices steps.
+This unique capability makes it possible for the state of a virtual environment to be balanced and optimized, supporting performance and resource availability for essential business process steps.

 Businesses are progressively deploying service-oriented architecture (SOA)-based applications and virtualized environments.
 Administering these decoupled resources presents tremendous challenges in tracking and delivering optimum SLA performance for workload management, because in these fluid, dynamic models computing resources vary in state and physical location.
 Complexity is increased by the existence of multiple virtualization vendor tools that are not unified via single pane of glass.
 Ultimately, these two factors significantly impact an enterprise’s ability to gain the most efficiency from their virtualized workload processing environments.

 A simple way to gain visibility into and control over business processes in these new environments is to link the execution of business processes and data center operations tasks.
 In this way, users can have increased confidence that business processes will be available, run smoothly and reliably.
 Optimizing the configuration state of VMs in the context of a scheduled workload can result in higher data center resources efficiencies and ultimately, lower VM management costs.
 This adapter for VMware, combined with Tidal Workload Automation, addresses these challenges.